Who, What, Where, When, Why?

 Scratch32 recognizes that model car racing is a rewarding hobby involving much more than just racing a model or vintage ‘toy car’ on a race track.
 It is a ‘team’ hobby and everyone contributes to the extent that they can for the enjoyment of all.
 Information and assistance are readily offered and questions always welcome.
 Efforts to customize, paint and decal bodies and fit those bodies onto scratch built chassis will be shared and compared, both on and off track.
 Check out our Resources sub-forum for helpful information and links provided by our participants.
 Topics on specific builds can be found in our Scratch Built Models sub-forum.

 Remember too that aesthetics need not be sacrificed for performance – nor performance for aesthetics.
 Furthermore, while honesty, pride and self restraint have worked so far to help ensure a level playing field (this is rare with most groups that race) Scratch32 continues to reward those qualities with a set of simplified rules covering all classes spanning the greatest eras of motor racing.
 Our rules encourage innovation and experimentation with very few limitations.
 To be eligible every chassis OR body must be ‘scratch’ built by the racer but our goal is to move towards a combination of both scratch built chassis and customized bodies.
 Models with custom chassis, kit bashed bodies, custom paint and self printed decals are now beginning to emerge – and reinforce our ultimate goal.

-Our year is split into three seasons (Fall (Sept – Dec), Winter (Jan – Apr) and Summer (May – Aug)) and events will be scheduled three times every year along with additional ad hoc happenings of interest to any scratch building hobbyist are also scheduled – such as shows and workshops.
-Consult our calendar for upcoming events and plan accordingly.
+Our year is split into three seasons (Fall (Sept – Dec), Winter (Jan – Apr) and Summer (May – Aug)) and events will be scheduled as often as possible.
+Ad hoc happenings of interest to any scratch building hobbyist are also scheduled – such as shows and workshops.
+Consult our calendar for upcoming events, shows and workshops and plan accordingly.

 - Ringwood – 1950 Grand Prix, 1.5L Grand Prix, 3.0L Grand Prix & 1970 Grand Prix (for class details consult our Rules page);